 C It has had little effect because it was not formally adopted.

-D It has ensured that the courts evaluate gender discrimination using the inherently suspect test.
+D It has eliminated gender discrimination in the military.

 Question #41